ostbergjohan/pt-log-backend/README.md

 The **PT-Log API** is a Spring Boot application that manages and tracks performance test logs for different projects.
 It supports both **H2 file-based database** (for development/local deployments) and **Oracle database** (for production environments).

+This is the backend API for the [PT-Log Frontend](https://github.com/ostbergjohan/pt-log-front/).

 ---

 ## ✨ Features